Jack Senior (footballer): Huddersfield Town

-Born in Halifax, West Yorkshire, Senior started out at Elland Juniors before joining the youth system at Huddersfield Town aged 10.
-He began a two-year scholarship at the start of 2013–14, before signing his first professional contract with the club for 2015–16.
-Senior was involved in the first-team pre-season programme, but predominantly played for the Development Squad that won the Northern Division by eight points, for whom he scored two goals from 36 appearances.
-At the end of the season, Huddersfield took up the option to extend Senior's contract by a further year.
+Senior was born in Halifax, West Yorkshire, and began his youth career with Elland Juniors before joining the Huddersfield Town academy at the age of ten.
+He commenced a two-year scholarship ahead of the 2013–14 season and subsequently signed his first professional contract with the club for the 2015–16 campaign.
+During that season, Senior took part in the first-team pre-season programme but primarily featured for the development squad, which won the Northern Division by an eight‑point margin.
+He made 36 appearances and scored two goals at that level.
+At the conclusion of the campaign, Huddersfield exercised the option to extend his contract for a further year.

 Luton Town

-Senior signed for League Two club Luton Town on a two-year contract on 31 August 2016.
-After signing for Luton, manager Nathan Jones said "He ticks all the boxes for us.
-He's a young, hungry and athletic player who wants to learn."
-He suffered an injury setback in training, though he made his Luton debut on 4 October, starting in their 2–0 victory at home to West Bromwich Albion U21 in the EFL Trophy.
-Senior made his English Football League debut as a 56th-minute substitute for Jordan Cook in a 2–1 win away to Crewe Alexandra on 14 January 2017.
-Thereafter, he made 10 consecutive starts, which ended when he was rested for Luton's league match against Yeovil Town on 4 March.
-Senior started in Luton's 1–1 draw at home to Exeter City two weeks later, but missed their subsequent four matches after he was sidelined with a foot injury.
-In April 2017, he was named in the EFL Trophy Team of the Tournament.
-Despite being available for selection, Senior made no further appearances and finished 2016–17 with 16 appearances.
+Senior joined League Two club Luton Town on a two-year contract on 31 August 2016.
+Upon his arrival, manager Nathan Jones described him as "a young, hungry and athletic player who wants to learn."
+Shortly after signing, Senior sustained an injury in training, but he made his Luton debut on 4 October 2016, starting in a 2–0 home victory over West Bromwich Albion U21 in the EFL Trophy.
+He made his English Football League debut on 14 January 2017, appearing as a 56th-minute substitute for Jordan Cook in a 2–1 win away to Crewe Alexandra.
+Senior subsequently established himself in the team with a run of ten consecutive starts, a sequence that ended when he was rested for the league match against Yeovil Town on 4 March.
+He returned to the starting line‑up for a 1–1 draw with Exeter City two weeks later but then missed four matches due to a foot injury.
+In April 2017, Senior was named in the EFL Trophy Team of the Tournament.
+Although fit for selection thereafter, he made no further appearances and concluded the 2016–17 season with 16 appearances in all competitions.

-On 14 November 2017, Senior signed a one-year contract extension with Luton, with the option of a further year.
-He joined National League club Harrogate Town on 31 January 2019 on loan until the end of 2018–19.
-Senior was released by Luton when his contract expired at the end of the 2018–19 season.
+On 14 November 2017, Senior signed a one-year contract extension with Luton, which included an option for a further year.
+He joined National League club Harrogate Town on 31 January 2019 on loan for the remainder of the 2018–19 season and was released by Luton at the end of the campaign following the expiry of his contract.

 Gloucester City

-After leaving Luton, Senior went on trial with Grimsby Town in July 2019, but was not offered a contract.
-He signed for National League North club Gloucester City on 26 November 2019 and scored on his debut four days later in a 2–2 home draw with Kettering Town.
+After leaving Luton, Senior spent time on trial with Grimsby Town in July 2019 but was not offered a contract.
+He subsequently signed for National League North club Gloucester City on 26 November 2019 and scored on his debut four days later in a 2–2 home draw with Kettering Town.